 This certificate is intended for students who already possess an undergraduate degree, are normally working in the IT sector, and are seeking work specifically in the information security sector.
 Once the certificate is completed students will be qualified for positions in the following areas: Computer Security Specialist, Computer Specialist, Information Technology Specialist, Security Analyst, and System Analyst.

-The Post-Baccalaureate Certificate in Information Technology Management (PBC ITM) is intended to provided professional developement for those already working in the IT field.
+The Graduate Certificate in Information Technology Management (GC ITM) is intended to provided professional developement for those already working in the IT field.
 The focus on operations and organizational behaviour, along with ethical, legal and social issues, will complement an existing technical acumen to help those with managerial and consultancy roles.
 This program also provides opportunity to ladder directly to the Master of Science (specialization in Information Systems) program.

 SCIS also offers courses that are specifically designed to fulfill certain industry demands.
 Companies interested in any specific offerings for their employees are invited to contact us at email@example.com .
 Examples of current industry specific offerings include:

 The main objective of this 300 level undergraduate course is to provide students with various concepts involved in game design, including the programming environment, game hardware, mathematical concepts, physical concepts, and graphics.
 After completing this course, students will be able to understand game development problems and issues, such as story creation, selection of programming language, mathematical analysis, physical analysis, graphics, multimedia, artificial intelligence, and others.